Hi, my name is Connor Rowland. I am profoundly deaf, and use cochlear implants to hear.

 Since then, I’ve consistently advanced my technical skills through self-directed learning and hands-on experience.

-I'm currently in Founders and Coders's Cohort since February 2025, collaborating in groups to create websites as projects.
+I'm currently in Founders and Coders's Cohort since February 2025, collaborating in groups to create websites and tools while making use of AI.

-I worked on a community hub for the Team Fortress 2 game, redsun.
+I had worked on a community hub for the Team Fortress 2 game, redsun.
+A community hub that specializes customization on gamemodes and player loadout.

-I worked on many variants of the project for redsun, from creating gamemodes for the TF2 game, to rewriting the website from scratch with a co-worker, with a loadout for users to manage and customise their inventory and game.
+I worked on many variants of the project, from creating gamemodes for the game, to rewriting a loadout website from scratch with a co-worker.

 Below are some the event pages I have created, ported over as the original URLs are no longer available.